Wellness

 “It’s good to get a set of trained eyes on you,” Jones agreed.
 “It really is much better to be able to talk to people, ask questions and conduct an exam.
 That gets you much further than just hearing about it.”

-But whether you choose a walk-in clinic or emergency room, neither are substitutes for having a primary care physician who takes a holistic approaching to managing your care on an ongoing basis.
+Whether you choose a walk-in clinic or emergency room, neither are substitutes for having a primary care physician who takes a holistic approaching to managing your care on an ongoing basis.

 Vanderbilt Walk-In Clinics, for example, don’t manage birth control or other long-term care medications for cholesterol, diabetes, blood pressure, pain and anxiety.
 Primary care physicians are also best equipped to handle matters such as morning after pills, impotence, ADD/ADHD medications and weight loss – and other matters requiring ongoing maintenance.

-“We’re seeing lots of people who only get care when they are sick,” Jones said.
+“We see lots of people who only get care when they are sick,” Jones said.
 “It’s really important to get care when you’re not sick, so when you do get sick, the care is better.
 You’ve got someone who knows you.”

 These walk-in clinics can treat common conditions, but also more unexpected ones, including: